The Solent Forum

 Solent Context and Issues

-Our Solent Plastics Pollution hub provides comprehensive information on beach cleaning and litter picking with links to resources and local community groups.
+The Solent Forum's Solent Plastics Pollution hub provides information on beach cleans and litter picking with links to resources and local community groups.
 Its associated Facebook page gives details of events and the latest news.

 Seafood (shellfish)